MSc Quantitative Finance

 International Financial Markets & Banking

-The aim of the class is to provide you with an understanding of the financial system and the roles and functions of financial markets and institutions.
+The aim of the module is to provide you with an understanding of the financial system and the roles and functions of financial markets and institutions.
 A particular emphasis is placed on understanding the roles of intermediaries such as banks and investment firms.

 You'll develop an understanding of the various characteristics and roles of fixed income, equity, and foreign exchange markets.
 While some attention will be given to the UK financial markets, the global nature of financial markets will be widely discussed.
-This class aims to equip you with an awareness and understanding of financial markets and institutions in the context of the global economy.
+This module aims to equip you with an awareness and understanding of financial markets and institutions in the context of the global economy.
 Particular emphasis will be placed on the role and contribution of the banking sector.

-Elective classes
+Elective modules

 List A